Ramesses VI

 Egypt lost control of its last strongholds in Canaan around the time of Ramesses VI's reign.
 Though Egyptian occupation in Nubia continued, the loss of the Asiatic territories strained Egypt's weakening economy and increased prices.
 With construction projects increasingly hard to fund, Ramesses VI usurped the monuments of his forefathers by engraving his cartouches over theirs.
 Yet he boasted of having "[covered] all the land with great monuments in my name [...] built in honour of my fathers the gods".
 He was fond of cult statues of himself; more are known to portray him than any Twentieth-Dynasty king after Ramesses III.
 The Egyptologist Amin Amer characterises Ramesses VI as "a king who wished to pose as a great pharaoh in an age of unrest and decline".

 The pharaoh's power waned in Upper Egypt during Ramesses VI's rule.
 Though his daughter Iset was named God's Wife of Amun, the high-priest of Amun, Ramessesnakht, turned Thebes into Egypt's religious capital and a second center of power on par with Pi-Ramesses in Lower Egypt, where the pharaoh resided.
 In spite of these developments, there is no evidence that Ramessesnakht's dynasty worked against royal interests, which suggests that the Ramesside kings may have approved of these evolutions.

 Ramesses VI died in his forties, in his eighth or ninth year of rule.
 His mummy lay untouched in his tomb for fewer than 20 years before pillagers damaged it.
 The body was moved to KV35 during the reign of Pinedjem I, and was discovered in 1898 by Victor Loret.
+His mummy is currently kept in the National Museum of Egyptian Civilization.